Erb3/Cactusfix/README.md

 ## Updating the mod

+> **Note**
-> Note: This is how I work when I update the mod to a new version.
-You as a player should not have to do this.
+> This is how I work when I update the mod to a new version.
+> You as a player should not have to do this.

 1. Create new branch
 2. Update gradle.properties